Unique Hikes During Fall in Sonoma County's Parks

-Here in Sonoma County we have some of the greatest leaf-peeping and best fall hikes in Northern California.
-Where else can you see acres of vineyards crowded with crimson leaves and backdropped by mountains?
-Or hike in shirt sleeves through deciduous oak forests turned yellow and pale orange?
-Or wander through a drought-tolerant garden, where each autumn yarrow, barberry, Russian sage, plumbago and other plants reach their stunning yearly height of color?
+Sonoma County boasts some of the greatest leaf-peeping and best fall hikes in Northern California.
+Where else can you see acres of vineyards crowded with crimson leaves - all of it backdropped by mountains?
+Or hike in short sleeves through deciduous oak forests turned yellow and pale orange?
+Or wander through a drought-tolerant garden where, each autumn, yarrow, barberry, Russian sage, plumbago, and other plants reach their stunning yearly height of color?

 Here are a few starting points where you can be dazzled by Sonoma County's autumn colors, and have a good time while you're at it.
 But don't be limited by this list - explore, explore, explore …

 Of course, you'll want to stop every once in a while to taste wine, relax over lunch, or pick up a pumpkin at a farm stand.
 Somebody's got to do it, right?

 Go see, taste, and buy all the colors of autumn in the astonishing lineup of Sonoma-grown produce you'll find at farmers' markets across the county.
 Some run all year, but most wind up the season in late fall.